fluent/fluent-plugin-windows-eventlog/README.md

       render_as_xml false       # default is false.
       rate_limit 200            # default is -1(Winevt::EventLog::Subscribe::RATE_INFINITE).
       # preserve_qualifiers_on_hash true # default is false.
+      # read_all_channels false # default is false.
+      # description_locale en_US # default is nil.
+It means that system locale is used for obtaining description.
       <storage>
         @type local             # @type local is the default. persistent true         # default is true.
 Set to false to use in-memory storage.